 Lady Catherine was a tall, large woman, with strongly-marked features, which might once have been handsome.
 Her daughter was a complete opposite, sickly and small.
-Dinner was a handsome affairs though the conversation was lacking.
-Elizabeth felt her ladyship's eyes on her all the time but she was not afraid of the elderly woman.
-Elizabeth's courage always rose in face of intimidation.
-There was no separating of sexes after dinner and Lady Catherine dominated the conversation.
+Dinner was a handsome affair though the conversation was lacking.
+Elizabeth felt her ladyship's eyes on her all the time, but she was not afraid of the elderly woman.
+Elizabeth's courage always rose in the face of intimidation.
+There was no separating of sexes after dinner, and Lady Catherine dominated the conversation.

 “I heard that your sister was most advantageously married in the new year.”